-DEGREE REQUIREMENTS MASTER OF SCIENCE IN ENGINEERING ACOUSTICS ing to a Master of Science in Engineering Acoustics must have completed work which would qualify him for a Bachelor of Science degree in engineering or physical science.
+DEGREE REQUIREMENTS MASTER OF SCIENCE IN ENGINEERING ACOUSTICS ing Acoustics must have completed work which would qualify him for a Bachelor of Science degree in engineering or physical science.

-1. A student pursuing a program lead-
+1. A student pursuing a program leading to a Master of Science in Engineer-

-2. The Master of Science in Engineering Acoustics requires a minimum of 36 graduate credit quarter hours of course work; at least 20 graduate quarter hours must be taken in acoustics and its applications.
-One 4000 level course from each of three of the following areas must be included: wave propagation, transducer theory, sonar systems, and signal processing.

-3. An acceptable thesis must be completed.

-4. Approval of each program by the Engineering Acoustics Academic Committee must be given before the midpoint of the degree program.
+- 2. The Master of Science in Engineering Acoustics requires a minimum of 36 graduate credit quarter hours of course work; at least 20 graduate quarter hours must be taken in acoustics and its applications.
+One 4000 level course from each of three of the following areas must be included: wave propagation, vibration and noise control, transducer theory, sonar systems, and signal processing. - 3.
+An acceptable thesis must be completed. - 4.
+Approval of each program by the Engineering Acoustics Academic Committee must be given before the midpoint of the degree program.